DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 \[00:31:54\] **Nathan Wrigley:** Yeah.
 One thing that we haven’t mentioned in this episode or much in the other episodes is that you are also taking this as an opportunity to create, your own YouTube content around what we’re doing.

 Yeah.
 And, so that’s important and it will touch on the stuff that we cover in the episode.
 So for example, if, the stuff that.
-So it, the podcast that we’re doing, if it’s episode number five, if you go to our YouTube channel, the, YouTube cover art will look in a certain way for the podcast and it’ll have a five in it.
+So it, the chat that we’re doing, if it’s episode number five, if you go to our YouTube channel, the, YouTube cover art will look in a certain way for the chat and it’ll have a five in it.

 But I’ve also noticed that you’ve got a different kind of color palette, the same color palette, but swapped around for the content that you make.
 But if it’s related to number five, you’ll still see a little five somewhere.
-But that’s also a part of what we’re doing, or you are doing, we are making this podcast.
+But that’s also a part of what we’re doing, or you are doing, we are making this chat.

 Hopefully it’s gaining a bit of popularity or interest or whatever that might be.
 And then you are gonna be making content over there.
 One of the, one of the things that you wrote is you wanna, look at the SEO of this website as well,